The 17 Best Things to do in Denali National Park

 1. Go Deeper Into Denali National Park!

-One of the things that makes Denali special is that it isn’t set up to cater to the hundreds of thousands of visitors that pass through each year.
+Denali is special because it isn’t set up to cater to the hundreds of thousands of visitors that pass through each year.
 Instead, they prioritize conservation above all else.
-Because of this, the National Park only has one road (the aptly named Denali Park Road) and this road is only accessible to milepost fifteen by private vehicles.
+The National Park only has one road (the aptly named Denali Park Road) and this road is only accessible to milepost fifteen for private vehicles.

 Fortunately, there are several options to go past this point, and I’ll go through all of them here.
-The easiest and most popular option is to take one of the buses, but I’d like to highlight a few other options before I get into that.
+The easiest and most popular option is to take one of the buses, but I’m highlighting a few other options before I get into that.

 Bike The Park